jrief/django-formset/docs/source/fieldsets.rst

 must be wrapped inside a ``<form>``-element.
 If we want to use more than one fieldset, then we have to group them using :ref:`collections`, just as we would do with normal forms.

-Another purpose of using fieldsets, appart from adding a border and legend to a form, is to use :ref:`conditionals`.
+Another purpose of using fieldsets, apart from adding a border and legend to a form, is to use :ref:`conditionals`.
 This allows us to hide or disable the whole fieldset depending on the context of other fields.